-We conducted an ablation study to evaluate the contribution of two components in our heuristic generation pipeline: (i) the heuristic refinement phase and (ii) the preceding strategizing step.
-The study aimed to determine their impact on heuristic quality and planning performance, as well as the variance in our best configuration.
-Due to space constraints, results are reported for GPT-4.1; additional configurations are provided in the Supplementary Materials.
+We conducted ablation studies to evaluate the contribution of three components in the heuristic generation pipeline: (i) the provision of the specific instance (ii) the model and fallback choice (iii) the reasoning effort requested from reasoning models.
+The study evaluated their effect on heuristic quality, generation time, planning performance, and the variability of our best configuration (Table \ref{fig:variance}).

-\paragraph{Impact of Refinement} The third phase of the pipeline refines the heuristic using instance-specific information from a JSON file.
-This is achieved by prompting the LLM with both the unrefined heuristic and problem-specific data.
-We compare the refined heuristics against their unrefined versions.

-Empirically, refinement leads to a slight increase in overall coverage (Table~\ref{tab:refine-ablation}).
-However, closer inspection reveals that this improvement stems primarily from increased variance across runs: by combining heuristics generated at different phases (unrefined and refined), the likelihood of obtaining at least one successful variant increases.
-In other words, the benefit is less a result of systematic improvement and more a consequence of broader sampling.

-\paragraph{Impact of Strategizing} We performed an optional first ``strategizing'' phase, where the LLM is prompted to verbally reason about how to create an effective heuristic for the domain.
-Reasons for inclusion of this step are described in Methodology section.
-Surprisingly, in practice we find that despite it's Chain of Thought step-by-step nature, it actually \textit{hurts} performance (Table~\ref{tab:strategizing}).

-Letting the model generate code from the start yielded better coverage and required fewer tokens.
-We observe no consistent improvements in heuristic structure or robustness from allowing strategizing.
-We attribute this partly to it's performance on Sailing where it solved 19 instances.

-\paragraph{Summary} The ablation results suggest that refinement has minor positive effects, primarily due to increasing the diversity of heuristic candidates.
-The strategizing step, however, does not yield measurable benefit.
-These findings support the use of simple multi-sampling strategies to increase coverage, while questioning the need for more elaborate prompting constructs in heuristic generation.